Last Updated on: 13th May 2023, 04:32 pm

-Parrots’ claws grow throughout their lives, so they wear down their nails naturally by perching and climbing on abrasive surfaces.
+Parrots’ claws grow throughout their lives, so they must wear down their nails naturally by perching and climbing on abrasive surfaces.
 In captivity, pet parrots’ nails can become too long, curly, and flaky.

-No claw length is right for all parrots, but you can tell if it’s comfortable based on its movement and body language.
-A parrot with overly long nails will have difficulty walking, grasping objects, and climbing.
-The ideal nail length depends on the parrot’s species and size.
+No claw length is right for all parrots, but you can tell if it’s comfortable due to its movement and body language.
+A parrot with long nails will have difficulty walking, grasping objects, and climbing.

-You can take your parrot to a vet to be clipped or trim your parrot’s nails at home.
+You can take a parrot to the vet to be clipped or trim its nails at home.
 Once the claws have been clipped, various textured perches can keep a parrot’s nails the right length.

 Are My Parrot’s Nails Too Long?

-As there are over 400 different species of parrots, there’s a wide range of acceptable claw lengths.
+There are over 400 species of parrots, so there’s a wide range of claw lengths.

-If a parrot struggles to do everyday things, such as walk and stand, its claws are likely too long.
+If a parrot struggles to do everyday things, like walk and stand, its claws may need a trim.

 Signs of Overgrown Parrot Nails

-If your parrot’s claws are overgrown, you’ll notice the following signs:
+If a parrot’s claws are overgrown, you’ll notice the following signs:

 - Long, curly, or twisted claws.
 The claws should have a curve, but they shouldn’t curl back on themselves like a sheep’s horn.

 - Flaky appearance.
 This is due to the shedding of layers of keratin.

 - Difficulty grasping objects.
-It may struggle to pick up and position items.
+A bird may struggle to pick up and position items.

 - Perching behavior.
-You may notice your parrot prefers to stand on a flat surface rather than a perch.
+You may notice the parrot prefers to stand on a flat surface, not a perch.

 - Movement.
 Climbing and walking become uncomfortable.

 - Overly sharp nails.
-It’ll get its nails caught on toys, fabric, or cage bars.
+The parrot will get its nails caught on toys, fabric, or cage bars.

-According to The Royal Society, parrots routinely scratch themselves to maintain their feathers and remove parasites.
+According to The Royal Society, parrots scratch themselves to maintain their feathers and remove dirt and parasites.
 So, you may notice/feel cuts, abrasions, and scabs on the parrot’s skin.

 Why Do Parrots Bite Their Nails?

 According to the Journal of Avian Medicine and Surgery, dermatitis can cause an itchy rash, leading to self-mutilation, such as chewing or biting at the feet.

 How To Clip Parrot Nails